meganalnico/simple-core/AbilityScores.md

 Dexterity measures agility, reflexes, and balance.
 This ability is useful for characters who wear light or medium armor or no armor at all.
 This ability is vital for characters seeking to excel with ranged weapons, such as the bow or sling.
-A character with a Dexterity score of 0 is incapable of moving and is effectively immobile (but not unconscious).
+A character with a Dexterity score of -5 is incapable of moving and is effectively immobile (but not unconscious).

-You apply your character's Dexterity modifier to:
+You apply your character's Dexterity to:

 -   [Ranged attack](combat.html#ranged-attacks) rolls, including those
     for attacks made with bows, crossbows, throwing axes, and many